cylc/cylc-admin/docs/proposal-multi-user-approach.md

 `!` before an operation or permission group will remove those permissions.
 Negated permissions will take precedence, applied last in the logic to ensure they trump any other assigned permissions.

+`!ADMIN` will mean no admin access, but `READ` access will still apply.
+This will need to be documented.

 ## Possible Access Assignment of Mutations

 If running with the read/admin configuration, initial assignments will be needed, for the case when users set e.g. when users assign: `READ`, `ADMIN`